Mayank11227/Photos_Appear_on_click/README.md

 🖱️ Click anywhere on the screen.

-🖼️ Dynamically displays an image
+🖼️ Dynamically displays an image.

 ⚡ Lightweight and fast